Advanced Settings

 will download only a subframe of each guide

-exposure.
-This is very useful for cameras with slow download
+the tracking region limits.
+This is useful for cameras with slow download

 times, allowing them to be used more effectively for guiding.